 The extent to which any buried archaeological remains survive beneath the modern ground surface is unknown.
-Physical evidence for the fish pond (Site 01) straddling the north-eastern boundary of the Site Area and the putative gatehouse (Site 02) to the east will almost certainly have been removed during nineteenth- and twentieth-century development.
-The redevelopment of the Site Area as the Lower Falinge housing estate in the 1960s will similarly have undoubtedly impacted on the below-ground remains of the other sites identified in this assessment, although the extent of this impact will depend on the construction methods employed.
-It certainly seems likely that the foundations of some of the back-to-back houses (Site 06) straddling the western boundary of the Site Area, together with those in the eastern part of the site (Sites 10, 11 and 12), will have been removed during the construction of the exiting maisonette blocks, which occupy a similar footprint.
-The footprint of a few of the nineteenth-century houses, however, lie within landscaped areas, raising the possibility for buried foundations of some archaeological interest to survive in-situ.
-In particular, there is some potential for surviving buried remains of former houses along the western side of Toad Lane, including Sites 03, 05 and 09, together with the buildings between Toad Land and Falinge Road (Site 08).
+The redevelopment of the Site Area as the Lower Falinge housing estate in the 1960s will have undoubtedly impacted on the below-ground remains of the sites identified in this assessment, although the extent of this impact will depend on the construction methods employed.
+It certainly seems likely that the foundations of some of the back-to-back houses (Sites 04 and 07) at the north of the Site Area, will have been removed during the construction of the exiting maisonette blocks, which occupy a similar footprint.
+The footprint of a few of the 19th-century houses, however, lie within landscaped areas, raising the possibility for buried foundations of some archaeological interest to survive in-situ.
+In particular, there is some potential for surviving buried remains of former houses along the eastern side of Toad Lane (Sites 01, 02 and 05), and back-to-back housing on Jane Street (Site 06).
+There is also potential for the survival of below-ground physical remains within landscaped grassed areas in the southern part of the Site Area of the mill reservoir (Site 03) and the late 19th-century timber yard (Site 10)